LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/January/week-of-january-28th.md

 #### How to enable

 To configure this feature, please speak to your LivePerson representative.
-For more information, please see the [External Configuration guide](https://s3-eu-west-1.amazonaws.com/ce-sr/CA/security/Secure+form+for+messaging.pdf)
+For more information, please see the [Configuration guide](security-regulations-secure-forms-secure-forms-for-messaging-user-guide.html).

 **Limitations**